 This author's guide is intended to provide a common approach to the preparation of ITU-T texts that are intended for publication, e.g., draft Recommendations.
 It attempts to cover the kind of questions likely to arise in the preparation of an ITU-T Recommendation and provides, through application of its own rules, an illustration using the normal order of the elements of drafting a typical Recommendation.
 To avoid confusion which may result from this approach for a first-time reader, detailed explanations of the contents of each heading are given in clauses 7 and 8 below.

-Table 1 shows the arrangement of the elements that may comprise a published Recommendation.
-Shaded rows correspond to elements provided by TSB.

 For common texts developed with ISO/IEC, [ITU-T A.23] applies instead of this author's guide.

 2 References